Personalized Bankruptcy Services

 Just the thought of filing bankruptcy can be overwhelming.
 Many people ask if they should continue to pay on credit cards.
 Mortgage payments?
 Car payments?
 Should I pay off that loan to a family member now?
 What if I transfer a car out of my name?
 Would it be wise to take a 401(k) loan instead of filing bankruptcy?

 These questions require thoughtful answers, as your actions before you file your case can and do have consequences afterward.
 Contact us immediately for a free consultation.
 We can discuss the best strategies to protect your assets.
+Learn more by visiting our bankruptcy FAQ page.

 Contact An Experienced Bankruptcy Attorney